cashmusic/Port-To-DIY/README.md

 asset, and one to upload an asset to s3 with the correct content disposition header (attachment) for forcing download instead of in-browser display of media content on direct request.

+##license##
+All PHP contained in this repository is (c) 2011 CASH Music and licensed under an AGPL license.
+JavaScript is also (c) 2011 CASH Music, but licensed under a BSD license.
+For more information or questions write info@cashmusic.org.